awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/learning-kinesis-module-one-producer.md

 `StockTradeGenerator` has a method called `getRandomTrade()` that returns a new randomly generated stock trade every time it is invoked\.
 This class is implemented for you\.

 **StockTradesWriter class**
-The `main` method of the producer, `StockTradesWriter` continuously retrieves a random trade and then sends it to Kinesis Streams by performing the following tasks:
+The `main` method of the producer, `StockTradesWriter` continuously retrieves a random trade and then sends it to Kinesis Data Streams by performing the following tasks:

 1. Reads the stream name and Region name as input\.